marcusrossel/data-field/README.md

 }
 ```

-When working with data that is `CustomStringConvertible` **and** `LosslessStringConvertible`, we can
+When working with data that is `CustomStringConvertible` or `LosslessStringConvertible`, we can
-simply drop the conversion closures:
+simply drop the corresponding conversion closures if we want to:

 ```swift
 // Example 7